htw-imi-showtime/showtime-website/content/ss25/master/m2-m3-genesisetcivitas/_index.md

 title = "Genesis et Civitas"
 subtitle = "A top-down god game using dynamically generated world maps" claim = "Move tectonic plates to create mountains and let it rain, before you build up civilisations and send your apostle to their aid." abstract = "Genesis et Civitas is a top down god game using a dynamically generated world map.
-Players first take part in the creation of the world, influencing the effects of natural laws, before guiding civilisations and establishing themselves as their god.
-Move tectonic plates to create mountains and let it rain, before you build up civilisations and send your apostle to their aid."
+Players first take part in the creation of the world, influencing the effects of natural laws, before guiding civilisations and establishing themselves as their god."

 # Properties for displaying the project in the project list